Sex, Lies, and Videotape: Home media

 The DVD includes a "director's dialogue" between Soderbergh and playwright/director Neil LaBute, recorded in 1998.
 LaBute's presence leads to conversational tangents unrelated to the film, although most of the tangents are related to the question of what it means to be a director, and are intended, as Soderbergh summarizes at the end, to "demystify" the process of making a film.
-LaBute's presence prompts Soderbergh to talk about reverse zooms, dolly shots, how actors have varying expectations of their director, the difference between stealing from a film you admire and paying tribute to it, shooting out of sequence, how the role of a director changes as their success (and their budgets) grow, and other filmmaking topics.
+LaBute's presence prompts Soderbergh to talk about reverse zooms, dolly shots, how actors have varying expectations of their director, the difference between stealing from a film you admire and paying tribute to it, shooting out of sequence, how the role of a director changes as their successes (and their budgets) grow, and other filmmaking topics.

 Adaptations

-The movie was presented as a staged play in Hollywood at the Next Stage from December 13, 2003 to January 17, 2004.
-Directed by Seth Wiley and a cast that featured Amanda Bauman (Ann), Emily Williams (Therapist), Shauna Slade (Cynthia), Justin Christenson (Graham), and Jack Sundmacher (John).
+The movie was presented as a staged play in Hollywood at the Next Stage from December 13, 2003, to January 17, 2004.
+Directed by Seth Wiley and a cast that featured Amanda Bauman (Ann), Emily Williams (Therapist), Shauna Slade (Cynthia), Justin Christenson (Graham) and Jack Sundmacher (John).

-"An unofficial sequel of sorts"
+Full Frontal: "an unofficial sequel of sorts"

 A sequel was announced in 2001 and Catherine Keener was the first actor attached to the project, named How to Survive a Hotel Room Fire.
 It was billed by Miramax as "an unofficial sequel of sorts."
-In October it was announced the movie would star Julia Roberts, David Hyde Pierce, and David Duchovny.
+In October, it was announced that the movie would star Julia Roberts, David Hyde Pierce and David Duchovny.
 After the September 11 attacks, the title was changed to The Art of Negotiating a Turn.
 Miramax head Harvey Weinstein did not like the new title, and consequently Soderbergh suggested the title, Full Frontal, under which the film was released.

+Possible sequel

+In May 2020, Soderbergh revealed that he wrote a sequel during the coronavirus quarantine.
+In December of that year, he stated that the sequel would be "about the two sisters 30 years later.
+One of them has had a child who is about the same age that she was in the original."
+He also said that MacDowell and San Giacomo agreed to reprise their roles.